 Travelling to China at only 17 was the most impactful change I have ever got to endure.
-At that age, things don’t make much sense, and I hated my own narrow-mindedness.
-I remember craving going away, disappearing somewhere absolutely opposite of what I have been told is ‘the world’.
+At that age, things don’t make much sense, and I couldn’t bare my own narrow-mindedness.
+I craved for a while going as far away as I could, somewhere completely opposite of what I have been told ‘the world’ was.

-China had an effect on me and triggered my curiosity, so I followed my gut and embarked into it.
+I decided to use my savings to book the flight from Barcelona -Moscow- to Shanghai.
 It is sometimes decisions like these the ones that save someone from biasing themselves to believe that what their most proximate environment shows is, in fact, what reality is.

 After experiencing my own struggles out there, it served me purpose to gain respect for other people’s journey, to transform what I dislike into understanding, compassion and love, above all, no matter what.
-For any solo travellers out there, just wanted to say, I respect your journey so much more after mine in China.
+For any solo travellers out there, just wanted to say, I respect your journey so much.

 Read more below.